What I Teach & Why

 Evolving Mama - Your Postpartum Health

 When you had your baby, two beings were born: your baby and you as a mother.
 Without any rites of passage in our modern, Western culture, this transformation can oftentimes be overwhelming and isolating.
 Your best sources of guidance through motherhood are the wise, intuitive voice within you and a compassionate community to anchor yourself in.
 You’re not meant to do this alone.
 Let’s do it together.
-It’s time for a sisterhood through motherhood.
+It’s time for sisterhood through motherhood.

 Why I teach Evolving Mama - Your Postpartum Health: